 Shock symptoms are very different than "going into shock."
-Going into shock is a medical term for a rapid loss of blood pressure, meaning your blood isn't moving through your system and you are at severe risk of injury or death.
+Going into shock is a medical term for a rapid loss of blood pressure, and you are at severe risk of injury or death.

 While some people feel their entire body experiences a shock all at once, most people have it in only specific areas, like the legs or the hands.
 For some people this is a bit more intense and seems to happen very quickly.
 Others experience a feeling that resembles nerves firing and makes a part of the body feel like something is going wrong.